 Symantec Encryption Management Server runs on a Standard Windows Server Operating system.

-The database user to be used for the Symantec Endpoint Encryption day-to-day operations, you need only the following permissions:
+Once the installation has been completed, for the database user that will be used for the Symantec Endpoint Encryption day-to-day operations, you need only the following permissions:

 The SQL Server requires the two following downloads:

 For the Feature Pack, download the following software from the specified URL:

 • Microsoft System CLR Types for SQL Server 2012 (32-bit)

 • Microsoft SQL Server 2012 (32-bit) Management Objects

 NOTE: You require these pre-requisites only when you upgrade the Management Console on a Windows Server computer.

 For the MSOLEDBSQL driver (OLE DB\OLEDB Driver), download the driver from this URL: